 As you probably know, we humans are creatures of habit, which makes recording our behaviour a simple task to the machines.
 Knowing that, Amazon and Netflix have mastered how to give the best “related products” suggestions you can find online.
 Their state of the art database is taking advantage of Machine Learning to predict your next clicks offering highly tailored content.
 Forget one-size-fits-all.
 To thrive in the current market, companies must pay attention to User Experience like never before.

 A simpler (and free) way to implement something a lot less fancy as that is two tools called Content Analytics and Heat Maps, both part of the SumoMe suite.
 They record data of how far down your readers are getting in your articles and what links are generating more clicks on your pages.
-With this information, you can do very good educated guesses regarding what’s working and what to change on your website.
+With this information, you can make very good educated guesses regarding what’s working and what to change on your website.
 This is not the “machine learning” approach, but I felt it was worth mentioning.

 Forget that “beep-boop” bullsh*t R2-D2 has been feeding us for decades